11.2: Conflict Resolution Strategies

 11.2.5: Face-Saving vs. Face-detracting

 Conflict is targeted.
 When we say that someone is “thrown under the bus,” we use this violent image in reference to how language is weaponized to target individuals by name or role in a blame game.
 Such a face-detracting strategy compromises the respect, integrity, or credibility of the targeted person.
-On the other hand, face-saving strategies protect credibility and separate the message from messenger.
+On the other hand, face-saving strategies protect credibility and separate the message from the messenger.
 For example, you might say that “sales were down this quarter,” without specifically noting who was responsible.
 Sales were simply down.
 However, if you ask, “How does the sales manager explain the decline in sales?” you have specifically connected an individual with the negative news.
-While we may want to specifically connect tasks and job responsibilities to individuals and departments, in terms of language each strategy has distinct results.
+While we may want to specifically connect tasks and job responsibilities to individuals and departments, in terms of language, each strategy has distinct results.

 Face-detracting strategies often produce a defensive communication climate that inhibits listening and makes little room for collaboration.
-To save face, on the other hand, is to raise the issue while preserving a supportive climate, making room for constructive discussions and problem solving.
+To save face, on the other hand, is to raise the issue while preserving a supportive climate, making room for constructive discussions and problem-solving.
 By using a face-saving strategy to shift the emphasis from the individual to the issue, we avoid power struggles and petty personality politics (Donohue & Klot, 1992).

 Face-saving strategies are common communicative strategies in collectivist cultures where the community’s well-being is promoted or valued above that of the individual.
 In Japan, for example, to confront someone directly is perceived as a supremely humiliating insult.
 In the United States, as well as Canada to some extent, a greater emphasis on individual performance leads to more face-detracting behaviour.
 If your goal is to solve a problem and preserve a working relationship, however, limit yourself to face-saving strategies in negative situations.